 - A. Themelis and P. Patrinos.
 Douglas-Rachford splitting and ADMM for nonconvex optimization: tight convergence results (2017)

-(submitted to the SIAM Journal on Optimization on January 2018)
+(under 1st review round in the SIAM Journal on Optimization since August 2018)

 - L. Stella, A. Themelis and P. Patrinos.
 Newton-type alternating minimization algorithm for convex optimization (2017)